Why choose Kingston University

 We're always open to new ideas at Kingston, from using the latest technology to make learning fun and enjoyable, to fostering entrepreneurship among our students and staff.
-We also offer the opportunity to learn one of seven languages, totally free of charge, which will increase your cultural awareness and enhance your employment prospects.
+We also offer the opportunity to learn one of nine languages, totally free of charge, which will increase your cultural awareness and enhance your employment prospects.

 Having a degree can open doors, but we aim to take you one step further by providing courses that focus on what employers want, giving you the chance to gain workplace skills and work experience and get ahead of the competition.
 Our teaching is also informed by research that is carried out in the real world, keeping it up to date with the latest developments.

 Getting involved will not only make life at uni more fun, but it will also broaden your horizons, increase your confidence and make you more interesting to future employers.
 Our diverse student community, the wide range of courses we offer and all the different clubs and societies available to you means that you will have the chance to meet people you might never have met otherwise, learn about subjects you hadn't even considered, and try out new activities.